MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 The proportional term attempts to drive the error to zero by contributing to the control signal proportionally to the current error.
 Intuitively, this tries to move the output towards the reference.

-Essentially, as error decreases (the output approaches the setpoint), the proportional term decreases.
+As error decreases (the output approaches the setpoint), the proportional term decreases.

 ## The Derivative Term